oltzmo/jatsi/README.md

 npm install && npm start

-in the main directory, and browse to localhost:8080
+in the root directory, and browse to localhost:8080